 With manufacturing and distribution channels in literally every major market around the globe, and competing in an industry that is understandably zealous about supply chain management, Dow was seeking a logistics partner capable of performing on a truly global scale.
 The service partner Dow envisioned would not only be required to design and deliver on a model that would help contain costs, but also significantly reduce those costs– while transporting the company’s products flawlessly to nearly every part of the globe.
 An immense challenge.

-Such a commitment from a company of Dow’s size and complexity, to globally integrate and standardize processes and manage logistics in every geographic theater, spoke volumes of the organization’s commitment to aggressively managing business costs.
+Such a commitment from a company of Dow’s size and complexity - to globally integrate and standardize processes and manage logistics in every geographic region- spoke volumes of the organization’s commitment to aggressively manage business costs.

 Up close and personal

 Enter BDP International, which had been honing its lead logistics capabilities for years and refining an umbrella concept that was in sync with Dow’s needs.
 In addition to chemical industry expertise, BDP had all the pieces in place.

 Dow conducted rigorous due diligence exercises, visiting US and global sites of the major 3PLs competing for its MPC business.
 The science and technology giant observed BDP personnel, as well as BDP technology, up close and personal.
 It was hands-on, intensive scrutiny.

 After a meticulous process, Dow selected BDP.
 Within a few short months, the implementation began.
 Step one required transitioning the company’s North American operations, beginning with exports.
 Within two months, implementation activities had been extended to Asia.
 Dow operations in Latin America would be scheduled next, followed by Europe.